mikependon/RepoDB/RepoDb.Docs/atomic-batch-bulk.md

 var people = CreatePeople(100000);
 ```

-Then you can bulk insert it like below.
+Then you can the mentioned datasets in a bulk it like below.

 ```csharp
 using (var connection = new SqlConnection("Server=.;Database=TestDB;Integrated Security=SSPI;"))